Nov 21, 2024

 Deaf and hard of hearing students attending SWCD may accomplish this by doing one of the following: 1) taking the Test of English as a Foreign Language (TOEFL) with minimum passing scores listed below; 2) submit a composite score of 11 or higher on the American College Test (ACT) (A composite score of 10 will be considered on a case by case basis); 3) submit a combined score of 560 on the new Scholastic Assessment Test (SAT) (A combined score of 530-550 will be considered on a case by case basis); 4) show certificate of completion from an English as a Second Language (ESL) program; 5) show citizenship from a home country where English is the native language.

 An official copy of scores on the TOEFL must be received directly from the Educational Testing Service (ETS).
-No score below 500 (paper based version), 173 (computer based version) or 61 (internet based version) on the TOEFL will be accepted as a minimum passing score.
+No score below 500 (paper-based version), 173 (computer based version) or 61 (internet based version) on the TOEFL will be accepted as a minimum passing score.
 Information about the TOEFL exam may be obtained from the Educational Testing Service, Box 899, Princeton, NJ 08540, U.S.A.
 The website address is www.toefl.com Howard College/SWCD will pay for the TOEFL exam for those students receiving a scholarship from Howard College that have a signed Letter of Intent and/or a signed Howard College/SWCD scholarship on file with the Howard College International Student Coordinator.
 The Howard College/SWCD scholarship must be an award of $500 or more a semester/$1000 for the academic term.
 All other scholarships limits apply.

 5. Financial information: The prospective international student must show proof of financial support, by submitting the financial agreement, financial statement, and the financial status form with a recent certified bank statement, which are included in the packet.
 Other forms, such as “Conditions of Acceptance Agreement”, and any other blank forms included in admissions packet are also required.